omerberkecelik/CampusBookExchange/PROJECT_REPORT.md

 - **Authentication**: Django's built-in user management system

 ### 1.2 Core Functionality
-- User registration and authentication
+- User registration and authentication with styled forms
-- Book listing and management
+- Book listing and management with realistic data generation
-- Course-book association tracking
+- Course-book association tracking with proper subject alignment
 - Offer and negotiation system
+- **AJAX-powered search and filtering** with no page refresh
+- Responsive UI with Apple-style design elements and smooth animations
 - Advanced reporting and analytics

 ---